 After some consideration, I’ve recently made changes to both myself and my daughter’s diets and cut out any soya-based such as Linda McCartney foods and also, cut right back on Quorn in an attempt to avoid overly-processed foods.
 Soy or Soya as we know it in the UK is known to disrupt hormonal balance which may lead to an irregular menstrual cycle.
 In turn, this could affect fertility.
 With a teenage daughter, I need to be sure her vegetarian diet isn’t harming her body in the long-term.
 Looking into alternatives, I discovered Paneer (Indian cooking cheese) as a healthier option.
 It’s high in protein, absorbs flavours well and tastes great.
 I use it in my recipes now, instead of Quorn.

 In terms of going a step further, I’ve tried veganism along the way but it wasn’t for me, I love pure butter, as well as cream and can’t see myself living without these “healthy fats” The vegan way of life has certainly become “trendy” more recently, but such a restricted diet means you can quite easily become nutrient deficient, if you’re not careful…

 Recent studies tell us that butter is in fact, a healthy fat and doesn’t contribute towards heart disease, contrary to popular belief.
-However, always choose pure butter and Leave those tubs of “so called” butter on the shelf.
-If there’s any added extras then they’re not a healthy option at all.
+However, always choose pure butter and Leave those tubs of “so-called” butter on the shelf.
+If there are any added extras then they’re not a healthy option at all.
 Pure, or traditionally prepared, unprocessed foods are the way to improved health and well-being.

 Did you know… Butter from grass-fed cows is a major source of heart-healthy nutrients, it’s also much higher in Omega-3 fatty acids and vitamin K2, compared to butter from grain-fed cows. *source – healtlline.com